GalangAirlangga/GalangAirlangga/README.md

-- 👋 Hi, I’m @GalangAirlangga
+- 👋 Hi, I'm @GalangAirlangga
-- 👀 I’m interested in programming
+- 👀 I'm backend developer
-- 🌱 I’m currently learning Enterprise Architecture
+- 🌱 I'm now using laravel as framework in work
 - 📫 How to reach me galangairlangga1@gmail.com

 <!---